 Normal retirement benefit Monthly benefits are equal to the number of units multiplied by the unit values described herein.
 Units are based on service, as follows:

 Service Units

 15 25.0 units

 16 26.6 units

 17 28.2 units

 18 29.8 units

 19 31.4 units

 20 35.0 units

 21 36.6 units

 22 38.2 units

 23 39.8 units

 24 41.4 units

 25 or more 43.0 units

 Members must be at least age 50 with 5 years of service to receive this benefit.

 Members may choose among alte ernative survivor payment forms which modify

 the number of units payable to th e member and their spouse.
 A member who

 is single at the time of retirement and who has at least 25 years of service may

 e condition of a reduced survivor payment to

-any future spouse. • •
+any future spouse. • ,

 Unit values Calendar Year Unit Value

 2013 \$100.775

 2014 104.264

 2015 124.031

-Unit values after 2015 are assumed to increase the same percentage as the
+Unit values after 2015 are assum ed to increase the same percentage as the

-post-retirement benefit increase.
+post-retirement benefit increase

-Disability havefit Annual benefit based on 41 units for the disabled member.
+Birchille London •

-Disability benefit
+Disability benefit Annual benefit based on 41 units for the disabled member.

-Surviving spouse's benefit Annual benefit based on 23 units for the surviving spouse of an active or retired
+Surviving spouse's benefit for the surviving spouse of an active or retired

 member and 22 units for the surv iving spouse of a disabled member.
 Upon

-retirement, members may choose an alternative form of payment that
+retirement, members may choose e an alternative form of payment that

-provides 50%, 75% or 100% of their benefit to their spouse after their death.
+provides 50%, 75% or 100% of the eir benefit to their spouse after their death.

 The units are adjusted if one of th ese alternate forms is selected.

-Surviving children's benefit Annual benefit based on 8 units for each surviving child of an active or retired
+Surviving children's benefit Annual benefit based on 8 units for or each surviving child of an active or retired

-6 member.
-Benefits continue to ag e 18 or if the child is a full-time student, to
+6 mm - 1 e 18 or if the child is a full-time student, to

 ving children and spouse combined is limited

-to 43 units.
+to 43 units. on a speaker contained to minicular

 Contributions ons equal to 8.00% of the monthly unit value

 Contributions • • each member.
 After 25 years of service,

-· · · · · · · · · · · · · · · · · · · •
+•

 member contributions are paid to a separate health insurance account.

 Until July 15, 2018, the employer contributed annually an amount to

-amortize the unfunded liability by December 31, 2031.
+y December 31, 2031.
 Beginning July 15,

-2019, the employer will contribu te \$3,188,735 each July 15 through 2031.
+- te \$3,188,735 each July 15 through 2031.

-Benefit increases Benefit recipients receive 1.00% increases each year in January.
+Benefit increases Benefit recipients receive 1.00% i

-, /
+שבוופווג וווגופמאפא Sellent recipients receive 1.00/01